 BloodCenter has developed this distinctive program to teach students to plan, organize, motivate and work within a team to get results.
 Professionals from BloodCenter will guide students through the process of coordinating a blood drive and offer support every step of the way.
 The lasting effects will be priceless: students are prepared for future leadership roles in college and beyond while patients in our local hospitals receive life-saving blood and blood products.

-Graduating seniors who earn 6 points or more will receive an Honor Cord to wear at graduation (if your school allows).
-The recognition is also a great addition to your resume and is a topic you can address in job or college interviews when you describe your community service.
-You will receive credit for past donations and service.
+Now is the time to think about the Honor Cord part of the Ultimate Share Program.
+This is where you can earn points for your involvement in BloodCenter of Wisconsin activities.
+In the spring of each year, high school seniors can exchange 500 points for an Honor Cord to wear at graduation (if your school allows).
+The recognition is also a great addition to your resume’, and is a topic you can address in job or college interviews when you want to talk about your community service.

 Each month, scholarship awards will be awarded to deserving high schools that host a blood drive.
 Awards will be given for three categories every month: